uniment/MethodChains.jl/README.md

 2
 ```

 Namely, when `chain` isn't a `const`, its type is not known at runtime so it must be boxed, and its return value is also unknown so that too must be boxed.
+But this is true of any global variable.

 When performing benchmarks, be careful to ensure the correct things are being measured.
 For example, let's try this: